crcn/mojo.js/README.md

 ### Features

 - Supported in all major browsers: `IE 8+`, `Firefox`, `Chrome`, `Safari`, and `Opera`.
 - Supported in Node.js.
-Run the same code on the front-end & backend without sacrificing any design principles.
+Run the same code on the front-end & backend.
+See the [mojo site source code](https://github.com/classdojo/mojojs.com) as an example.
 - Built to sup
 - Flexible data-binding API.
 - Plays nicely with other frameworks such as Backbone.js, Spine.js, and jQuery.
 Easily build new application code on top of old code.